Mandatory International Health Insurance Policy

 - Does the policy cover repatriation of mortal remains in the event of an extreme tragedy?

-Students participating on faculty and staff-directed programs are required to provide proof of health insurance for the duration of their program dates through their UCCS Abroad portal.
+Students participating on faculty and staff-directed programs are required to provide proof of international health insurance for the duration of their program dates through their UCCS Abroad portal.
 Some programs may already have insurance built in to the cost of the program.
 In this case students are not required to purchase an additional plan and will not be required to provide proof of international health insurance.

-For programs that do not provide an international health insurance plan you will need to purchase one based on the above listed minimums for international health insurance.
+For programs that do not provide an international health insurance plan you will need to purchase one based on the above listed mandatory minimums for international health insurance.
 You will need to upload proof of international health insurance to your UCCS Education Abroad application.

 Exchange Programs (Semester, Academic-Year)